InBetweenNames/inbetweennames.net/content/blog/openwrt-1.md

 +++
-title = "Adventures in OpenWRT: Hosting a blog on your router" date = "2019-04-08T12:38:14-04:00" description = "A guide on hosting a small website on your home router" part = "1"
+title = "Adventures in OpenWRT" subtitle = "Hosting a Blog on your router" date = "2019-04-08T12:38:14-04:00" description = "A guide on hosting a small website on your home router" part = "1"